What the CCR contains

 The individual credit commitments of CCR participants are registered.
 These cover:

-- client identification data (ID number or registration number of foreign entity, legal form, company name, registered address, country of registered address, etc.)
+• client identification data (ID number of company or foreign entity, legal form, company name, registered address, country of registered address, etc.)

-- claim values (total amount, current balance, date of origin and maturity of claim, past-due principal and interest, number of days past due, currency, types of collateral, classification by economic activity, etc.)
+• claim values (total amount, current balance, date of origination and maturity, past-due principal and interest, number of days past due, forbearance and default status, currency, value of collateral by type, etc.)

-- the credit burden of clients, including information on the total commitments of each client vis-à-vis banking sector entities in the Czech Republic (outstanding loan receivables from clients, including past-due debt, broken down by receivable type, loan purpose and past-due band) and commitments vis-à-vis foreign creditors
+• the aggregate credit burden containing information on the total commitments of clients vis-à-vis banking sector entities in the Czech Republic (aggregate outstanding loan receivables from clients, including past-due debt broken down by receivable type).

-- a detailed database of information provided to the CCR, including all own data entered into the database by the CCR participant
+• a detailed database of information provided to the CCR containing all own data entered by the CCR participant into the AnaCredit and RIAD databases, from which the data is sourced into the CCR

 The CCR contains information subject to banking secrecy.
 The transfer of information from this database to legally recognised CCR participants is not a breach of banking secrecy.
 However, CCR participants must treat information on the clients of another participant acquired from the CCR as if it were information on their own clients.